-Millions of Americans will come together on the Martin Luther King, Jr. holiday, January 21, 2013, in a day of service and dialogue to honor the memory of Dr. King.
+Millions of Americans will come together on Martin Luther King, Jr. Day, Jan.
+20, 2014, to honor the civil rights leader through volunteer service.

-Dr. King had a dream that one day all people would be guaranteed the inalienable rights of life, liberty, and the pursuit of happiness as called for in the Declaration of Independence.
-Dr. King called for social justice and opportunity.
-He asked that we bridge differences and come together in unity.
+Dr. King had a dream that one day all people would be guaranteed the inalienable rights of life, liberty and the pursuit of happiness.
+He called for social justice and opportunity.
+He asked that we bridge differences and join together.

-With the election over and in the aftermath of another significant weather event, we believe we have a unique opportunity to unite Americans in volunteer service and to issue a call to action to do what we, as Americans, do best – lend a hand, help our neighbors, and build better communities.
+We have a unique opportunity to unite Americans in volunteer service and to issue a call to action to do what we, as Americans, do best – lend a hand, help our neighbors and build better communities.

-Since Dr. King was killed, tremendous social progress has been made, but much remains unfinished.
-With the economic crisis lingering, more Americans believe people have the power to make positive change – in cities where struggling with poverty and high unemployment rates – in families where people are going hungry – and in some school districts where more than half of our children aren’t graduating from high school.
+Tremendous social progress has been made since Dr. King delivered his "I Have a Dream" speech on the steps of the Lincoln Memorial 50 years ago.
+But much remains unfinished.
+With the economic crisis lingering, more Americans believe people have the power to make positive change, in cities struggling with poverty and high unemployment rates, in families where people are going hungry, and in school districts where more than half of our children aren’t graduating from high school.

-With many communities struggling to find financial and human service, volunteer service can be a powerful force.
+With many communities struggling, volunteer service can be a powerful force.
 Neighbors helping neighbors, young helping old, employees offering skills and companies investing in communities where they do business.
-We dream of the day in which everyone is actively involved in making a better America.
+We dream of the day when everyone is actively involved in making a better America.

 We invite you check this page often as more resources and tools will be added.

 - Volunteer at service projects organized by our HandsOn Network affiliates and partners.